wasabeef/flutter_hooks_test/README.md

 ## The first thing

-This package respect [react-hooks-testing-library](https://github.com/testing-library/react-hooks-testing-library) so much. so the idea is based on that.
+This package has great respect for [react-hooks-testing-library](https://github.com/testing-library/react-hooks-testing-library).
+So the idea is based on it.

 ## The problem